 What is Maifest?
 What is a Maibaum?
 Germany Celebrates May Day!

-Maifest celebrates the end of the long dark winter, and the beginning of warm weather and light.
+Maifest celebrates the end of the long, dark winter and the beginning of warm weather and light.
 It’s a time of reawakening and joy!
-Best of all… it’s a fun reason to have a party, now that Karneval is behind us, and Oktoberfest is still a few months away.
-Celebrating the end of winter dates back to the Pagan times, and while the celebrations have changed a bit, there is still dancing!
+Celebrating the end of winter dates back to the Pagan times, and while the celebrations have changed a bit, there is still dancing.
 Cities and small villages across Germany, but primarily in Baden-Württemberg and Bavaria, set up a Maibaum to mark the day (those tall “trees” with signs and symbols hanging from them, like the one in the Viktualienmarkt.)
-There are streamers, wreaths and ribbons… and of course, Maibowle!
+There are streamers, wreaths, ribbons, and, of course, Maibowle!
 So what is Maifest?
 And what is a Maibaum?
 How is Maifest celebrated in Germany?

 Take a look and see!!